chris31roc/basic-node-readme/chrishicks.md

     # E-Mail
     chris31roc@yahoo.com
     #### Title
-    README Generator
+    README Generator for Beginners
     # Description
-    The best generator for beginners
+    Learning to use node by creating a README generator
     # Reason
-    To show people how to create a README file by using node
+    To better myself in the basics of node